pojntfx/hydrun/README.md

 See https://github.com/pojntfx/hydrun for more information.

 Usage: hydrun [OPTION...] "<COMMAND...>"
-  -a, --arch string        Comma-separated list of architectures to run on (default "amd64") -c, --context string     Directory to use in the container -e, --extra-args string  Extra arguments to pass to the Docker command -i, --it                 Attach stdin and setup a TTY -j, --jobs int           Maximum amount of parallel jobs (default 1) -o, --os string          Comma-separated list of operating systems to run on (default "debian")
+  -a, --arch string         Comma-separated list of architectures to run on (default "amd64") -c, --context string      Directory to use in the container -e, --extra-args string   Extra arguments to pass to the Docker command -i, --it                  Attach stdin and setup a TTY -j, --jobs int            Maximum amount of parallel jobs (default 1) -o, --os string           Comma-separated list of operating systems (Docker images) to run on (default "debian") -p, --pull                Always pull the specified tags of the operating systems (Docker images) -q, --quiet               Disable logging executed commands
 ```

 ## Contributing